Ghofran565/node-xp-system/README.md

 **Phase**: **Development & Testing**

 **Current Focus**:
-- Wroking on Unit testing and Manual testing
+- Working on Unit testing and Manual testing
 - Working on DevOps deployment with CI/CD and monitoring.
 - Enhancing security with rate limiting.